-Athena received her BA in both Theatre and English Literature at Plattsburgh State.
-She went on to study Literary History at Ohio University, where she received her MA in 2005.
+Athena received her B.A. in both Theatre and English Literature at SUNY Plattsburgh.
+She went on to study Literary History at Ohio University, where she received her M.A. in 2005.
 Athena has taught at Ohio University and Paul Smiths College, and now works at Plattsburgh State.

 “I find that working in the theatre as a student has taught me three valuable life lessons for teaching.
 The first is time management.
 Theatre took up so much of my time that it was sometimes difficult to make the time for my other responsibilities.
 I learnt quickly that time management is key if you want to succeed in any profession.
 Now as an instructor, I make time everyday to plan and grade so it doesn't all pile up.
 And I try to pass this lesson on to my students.
 Another lesson is teamwork.
 In the theatre, everyone’s pulling together for a common goal.
 That should also be true in the classroom.
 Over the course of working together, a theatre cast and crew can become one organism, and it is ideal for a class to bond closely, too.
 Finally, theatre has taught me the fine art of listening.
 This is valuable beyond measure!
 Communication is more than just being comfortable speaking in public, though theatre does help students in that regard.
 It is also about listening when others speak, and that is a skill theatre has helped me to develop.”